-4 more children get deadly adenovirus at NJ rehab center
+8th child dies at NJ rehab center as viral cases climb to 23

-WANAQUE — Four more children have been diagnosed with adenovirus at the Wanaque Center for Nursing and Rehabilitation in Haskell bringing the number residents and patients with confirmed cases to 23, according to the state Department of Health.
+WANAQUE — An eight child has died at the Wanaque Center for Nursing and Rehabilitation as the number of patients who have been diagnosed with adenovirus climbed to 23.

+The eighth "medically fragile" child to die since the outbreak lost their life Friday afternoon, hours after state health officials said the number of children with confirmed adenovirus infections had climbed by four.

+Officials, however, said the latest victim had not been among the 23 confirmed cases.

 All those affected, whose age range from infant to young adult, became ill between Sept.
 26 and Oct.
 22. The center has stopped admitting new patients until the outbreak ends.